 You just can’t beat a super quick and easy recipe that requires A LOT of chocolate.

-These truffles have a creamy and indulgent peppermint-infused chocolate centre that is sealed in a milk chocolate shell.
+These Peppermint Chocolate Truffles have a creamy and indulgent peppermint-infused chocolate centre that is sealed in a milk chocolate shell.

 Sprinkle on some crushed candy canes and you have yourself the perfect edible gift for Christmas!